jamieqianhui/jamieqianhui.github.io/_posts/2019-06-17-GET-request-in-Python.markdown

 ---
 layout: post
-title:  "Constructing GET Request with Python"
+title:  "Create GET Request in Python"
 date:   2019-06-17 09:55:36 +0800
 categories: API
 ---
 Creating your **REST API GET Request** can be hassle-free and easy with Python!
 The entire process can be completed by following a 9-step guide.
-I constructed a GET request from URA's web AP (with API Key Authentication) to fetch rental contract data in `.json` format and converted the dataset in `.csv` format for ease of data load into database.
-You can find the pure .py file stored in my [github repository][gitrepo] as well.
+I constructed a GET request from URA's web API to fetch rental contract data in `.json` format and converted the dataset in `.csv` format for the ease of data load into the database.
+You can find the .py file stored in my [github repository][gitrepo] as well.

 **Below is a 9-step guide (80-line code) on how I constructed the GET request in python to fetch data from URA's web API.**